Marvic Leonen: Early life

-Mario Victor Famorca Leonen was born on December 29, 1962, to Mauro Leonen (d.
-1970) and Adrelina Famorca.
-His parents were married in Vigan, Ilocos Sur, and later settled in Baguio, Benguet, where he was born.
-He is the second of six children and is of Ilocano descent.
-His mother is a pharmacist.
-His father was a human rights lawyer who represented the indigenous Ibaloi people in land title disputes.
-Mauro died in a car accident in San Manuel, Tarlac, on June 26, 1970.
+Leonen was born on December 29, 1962, in Baguio, Benguet, to Mauro Leonen and Adrelina Famorca.
+His parents had married in Vigan, Ilocos Sur, before settling in Baguio.
+The second of six children, he is of Ilocano descent.
+His mother is a pharmacist, and his father was a human rights lawyer who represented the indigenous Ibaloi people in land title disputes.
+On June 26, 1970, his father died in a car accident in San Manuel, Tarlac.

-Leonen decided to pursue a legal career in the second grade.
+Leonen decided to pursue a career in law while in the second grade.